 - Build a class schedule that balances your homework and class load

-New freshmen meet with an advisor from the Office of Student Affairs prior to the start of their first semester as part of our freshmen orientation program.
+New freshmen meet with an advisor from the Solution Center prior to the start of their first semester as part of our freshmen orientation program.
 As the first semester begins, new students can meet with an advisor whenever the need arises.

 Advising for Transfer/Re-entry Students

-Returning adult students most likely will meet with our non-traditional student advisor, Marylee Kishel, prior to the start of first semester.
-You may continue to work with her throughout your attendance at UW-Rock County.
+Returning adult students most likely will meet an advisor prior to the start of first semester and throughout your attendance at UW-Rock County.

 In addition to working individually with an advisor, the university provides a number of other resources to assist students in the academic and career exploration process.